krishaamer/green-filter-research/research/prototypes.md

 <div dangerouslySetInnerHTML={{ __html: quartoRawHtml[4] }} />

 -   My thesis is that a lot of people want to do good, shop eco-friendly, invest green, etc. But they don’t believe the solutions work.
 They don’t have trust.
 This is a user interface issue.
 How to build trust.

-Kara Pernice (2018).
-Affinity Diagramming: Collaboratively Sort UX Findings & Design Ideas.

-Quignard, Gisell (2022).
-UX Analysis: Phase Five/ Affinity Diagram from previous qualitative research data. *Medium*.

-The Manor (2022).
-Sustainability is Not a Sacrifice - The Manor. *The Manor*.